gabrielbeguren/Vestelion-Development-Kit/README.md

 # Vestelion Development Kit

-VDK is a software development kit that provides several classes for developing applications.
+VDK is a software development kit that provides several classes for developing applications in Java.

 ## VPromise Class